 Contrasting Public and Private Spaces

-The contrast between the house’s public and private spaces mirrors Deborah’s complex personality.
+The contrast between the luxury house’s public and private spaces mirrors Deborah’s complex personality.
 The public areas are grand and polished, reflecting her larger-than-life persona, while the private spaces are more intimate and personal, offering a glimpse into her true self.

 Treasured Possessions as Emotional Anchors